National Carp Control Plan

 In May 2016, the Commonwealth Government announced $15 million over 2.5 years for the development of a National Carp Control Plan (NCCP).

 The NCCP will explore the release of a carp herpes virus as a biological control agent to manage carp in Australian waterways.

 The NCCP team is now leading a large program of scientific research and a series of community engagement in order to:

 - address knowledge gaps, and better understand and manage risks to support the potential release of the carp virus, subsequent clean-up and recovery of native fish and ecosystems;

 - plan for an integrated approach to control carp in Australia's waterways;

 - build community awareness for the proposal to release the carp virus, and identify and address stakeholders' and communities' concerns;

 - develop detailed strategies for release of the carp virus and subsequent clean-up; and

 - support national coordination on all elements of the NCCP's development.

-Further information on the NCCP can be found at www.carp.gov.au
+Further information on the NCCP and an update on the commonwealth progress on the plan can be found at www.carp.gov.au